AlexandreDecan/sismic/docs/testing.rst

 However, this approach is not really pleasant to test statecharts, and even less when it comes to specify invariants or behavioral conditions.

-Thanks to PySS, module :py:mod:`pyss.testing` makes it easy to test statecharts.
+Thanks to Sismic, module :py:mod:`sismic.testing` makes it easy to test statecharts.
 In particular, this module brings a way to test statecharts using... statecharts!